top of page

 1 Timothy: who and when

-The pastoral letters seem to prohibit women from ministry, while Paul gave advice to women who were speaking, praying, and prophesying in communal gatherings.
-Paul said a woman should have authority over what she wears (1 Corinthians 11:10).
-Paul commended female co-workers in ministry and leaders of church communities (Romans 16, Acts 16:13-15, 40, Acts 18:19-21).
-According to Ally Kateusz, early manuscripts showed Paul and Timothy commissioning women to preach and baptize, but these were redacted to hide records of the preaching of female apostles like Thecla and Irene (5).
+According to Ally Kateusz, early manuscripts showed Paul and Timothy commissioning women to preach and baptize.
+Men redacted these manuscripts and excluded them from the canon of the bible to hide records of the preaching of female apostles like Thecla and Irene (5).
 Kateusz suggests the pastoral letters could have been part of the late first-century debate about women (6) in ministry and leadership, written to combat records that Paul and Timothy supported women in ministry.
+While the pastoral letters appear to say that women must not teach or have authority over men, the authentic letters show Paul commending women in church leadership.

-Lastly, the pastoral letters appear to say that women are saved through bearing children.
+5️⃣Lastly, the pastoral letters appear to say that women are saved through bearing children (1 Timothy 2:15).
 In contrast, Paul's authentic letters repeat that salvation comes through faith, not by any human action (Romans 3:28, Ephesians 2:8-10, Galatians 2:16, Philippians 3:9).
-While the pastoral letters appear to say that women must not teach or have authority over men, the authentic letters show Paul commending women in church leadership.
-Scholars debate why Paul's letters disagree: Did his thinking change over time or do the pastoral letters mean something other than what first appears?
+Paul supports believers who may be called to be married or unmarried; both are equal and valid paths.

-1 Timothy 1: Stop Exploitive, Abusive Behaviour
+1 Timothy 1:3-11 What Vices: Exploitative, Abusive Behaviour

 1 Timothy 1